williamgay25/4242-Semester-Project/README.md

 To get started with GAMP, please follow the steps below:

 1. Clone the repository to your local machine using Git.
-2. Open a terminal window and navigate to the project directory using `cd`.
+2. Open two terminal windows and navigate to the project directory using `cd` in both windows.
-3. There are two directories, one for the client and one for the server.
-Navigate into each directory using `cd`.
+3. In one of the terminal windows, navigate to the client directory using `cd client`.
-4. Follow the instructions in the `README` file in each directory to start the respective servers.
-Each directory will have a different server started to communicate with each other.
+4. Follow the instructions in the `README` file in the client directory to start the client server.
+5. In the other terminal window, navigate to the server directory using `cd server`.
+6. Follow the instructions in the `README` file in the server directory to start the server.
+7. Both the client and server servers must be running in order for GAMP to work properly.

 We hope you enjoy using GAMP and learning from our project!